HUD (video games)

-In video gaming, the HUD (heads-up display) or status bar is the method by which information is visually relayed to the player as part of a game's user interface.
+In video games, the HUD (heads-up display) is the method by which information is visually displayed to the player as part of a game's user interface.
 It takes its name from the head-up displays used in modern aircraft.

-The HUD is frequently used to simultaneously display several pieces of information including the main character's health, items, and an indication of game progression (such as score or level).
+The HUD is frequently used to simultaneously display several pieces of information including the player character's health points, items, and an indication of game progression (such as score or level).
+A HUD may also include elements to aid a player's navigation in the virtual space, such as a mini-map.

-Shown on the HUD
+Common elements

 While the information that is displayed on the HUD depends greatly on the game, there are many features that players recognize across many games.
 Most of them are static onscreen so that they stay visible during gameplay.
 Common features include: